19hours/sg-statutes/Acts/Terrorism (Suppression of Financing) Act.md

 (b) in securing the apprehension, prosecution or conviction of another person, in Singapore, for an offence involving the commission, preparation or instigation of a terrorism financing offence,

+who fails to disclose the information immediately to a police officer shall be guilty of an offence.

+[Act 51 of 2018 wef 01/04/2019]

+(1A) Any person who commits an offence under subsection (1) shall be liable on conviction —

-who fails to disclose the information immediately to a police officer shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 5 years or to both.
+(a) if the person is an individual, and the information came to the person’s attention in the course of the person’s trade, profession, business or employment — to a fine not exceeding $250,000 or to imprisonment for a term not exceeding 5 years or to both;

+(b) if the person is an individual, but paragraph (a) does not apply — to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 5 years or to both; or

+(c) if the person is not an individual, to a fine not exceeding —

+(i) where a terrorism financing offence was committed, the higher of —

+(A) $1 million; or

+(B) twice the value of the property (including funds derived or generated from the property), financial services or other related services, or financial transaction (as the case may be) in respect of which the terrorism financing offence was committed; or

+(ii) where no terrorism financing offence was committed, $1 million.

+[Act 51 of 2018 wef 01/04/2019]

 (2) It shall be a defence for a person charged with an offence under subsection (1) to prove that he had a reasonable excuse for not making the disclosure.